Theory of Quarkonia as Probes for Deconfinement

 The Munich-Kent collaboration considered the hierarchy $M\gg r^{-1} \gg T,\Lambda_{\rm QCD}$ with $T\gg E_b$ and studied a 3D Lindblad equation in the quantum Brownian motion limit, where the quarkonium-QGP interaction is described by a color dipole.
 The Lindblad equation depends on two nonperturbative parameters $\kappa_{\rm adj}$ and $\gamma_{\rm adj}$ defined in terms of chromoelectric correlators to be introduced later.
 The scale $r^{-1}$ is assumed perturbative.
-In a recent work~\cite{Brambilla:2024tqg}, the three-loop QCD potential was used, which gives more accurate bottomonium spectra than the Coulomb potential used before.
+In a recent work~\cite{Brambilla:2024tqg}, the three-loop QCD potential was used, which gives a more accurate description of bottomonium spectrum than the previously used Coulomb potential.
 For certain values of $\kappa_{\rm adj}$ and $\gamma_{\rm adj}$, the approach can well describe the $R_{AA}$ of $\Upsilon(nS)$ measured at the LHC energies.
 Thermalization in this framework has also been studied recently~\cite{Brambilla:2025sis}.
 A new development that perturbatively goes beyond the dipole interaction was discussed in this conference~\cite{jorge}.